kleinfreund/kleinfreund.de/en/_posts/2014-10-17-the-klingon-empire-and-wearables-watch.md

 tags:
 - personal
 ---
-I’m happy to hear that the [Klingonische Reich](http://en.memory-alpha.org/wiki/Klingon_Empire) is catching up on the trend of wearables in time.
+I’m happy to hear that the [Klingon Empire](http://en.memory-alpha.org/wiki/Klingon_Empire) is catching up on the trend of wearables in time.

 But seriously now, can you please stop using `` ([U+F8FF](http://www.fileformat.info/info/unicode/char/f8ff)) as a symbol for Apple?